Open-Source-CQUT/govm/README.zh.md

   version     Show govm version

 Flags:
   -h, --help      help for govm
+  -s, --silence   Do not show any tip, warn, error

 Use "govm [command] --help" for more information about a command.
 ```